yusuf-74/design-patterns/README.md

     - Coding Time ;)
       - Go to [ISP Example](./SOLID/ISP.py) to see the code example demonstrating the Interface Segregation Principle in action.

+  - ### Dependency Inversion Principle

+    High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

+    - Why DIP?
+        - It promotes decoupling between modules and components.
+        - It enhances flexibility and scalability in the codebase.
+        - It allows for easier unit testing and maintenance.
+        - It encourages a clear separation of concerns.

+    - Real-World Example
+        - In a large software project, the high-level business logic components depend on low-level data access components directly.
+This tight coupling can make it difficult to replace or upgrade the data access layer without affecting the entire system.
+Adhering to DIP, you can introduce an abstraction (e.g., an interface) that both high-level and low-level components depend on, reducing the coupling and allowing for more flexibility in changing the data access layer.

+        > "You can solve every problem with another level of indirection, except for the problem of too many levels of indirection"
+        > - Butler Lampson

+    - Coding Time ;)
+      - Go to [DIP Example](./SOLID/DIP.py) to see the code example demonstrating the Dependency Inversion Principle in action.